Archive Journal focuses on the use and theory of archives and special collections in higher education.

 The journal consists of three sections:

-- 360° features an asynchronous “discussion” among contributors from various backgrounds who respond to the same set of questions about a single archive or archival topic.
+- “Roundtable” features an asynchronous “discussion” among contributors from various backgrounds who respond to the same set of questions about a single archive or archival topic.

-- Notes + Queries are published on a rolling basis to share timely, short essays about best practices, archival finds, reports from the field, and thoughts on current work in the field.
+- “Notes” shares timely, short essays about best practices, archival finds, reports from the field, and thoughts on current work in the field.

 Wendy Hui Kyong Chun, Professor of Modern Culture and Media – Brown University